Trauma Therapy in Wilmington, NC

 Further, we may use several different treatment approaches in PTSD treatment, including:

 Eye Movement Desensitization and Reprocessing (EMDR) is a form of psychotherapy that helps people heal from PTSD and other trauma-related disorders.
 EMDR is an eight-phase treatment that utilizes the power of rapid eye movement.
 In fact, EMDR significantly accelerates patients’ intellectual and emotional processing of past trauma.
 In our opinion, the coolest thing about EMDR is how quickly you start to feel better.

 On the other hand, traditional talk therapy approaches for trauma can take months or even years to effect change.
 However, clients who use EMDR often feel better within as few as three sessions.
 But, if you’re asking yourself, “What does eye movement have to do with anything?” you’re not alone.
 Therefore, the process may feel a little strange at first, but we know the results are well worth feeling a little silly during EMDR treatment.

 Begin Trauma Therapy and PTSD Treatment in Wilmington, NC

 Reliving trauma and experiencing symptoms of PTSD can hold you back from living life wholeheartedly.
 Working with a trauma therapist at our Wilmington, NC-based counseling practice can help you move forward and heal.
 If you are ready to take the steps toward healing from trauma and PTSD, follow these steps.

 Other Services at Evolution Wellness

 Here at Evolution in Wilmington, NC, we care about providing high-quality counseling services.
 We offer family therapy services along with individual therapy services.
 Among our individual services are anxiety and depression treatment, substance abuse counseling, and EMDR.
-In regard to families, we offer couples therapy, premarital counseling, counseling for divorce, and therapy for teens.
+In regard to families, we offer couples therapy, premarital counseling, counseling for divorce, therapy for women, and therapy for teens.
 For more information about our practice, check out our blog or contact us.